ufs-community/land-DA_workflow/docs/source/Model.rst

-The UFS Land Model requires multiple input files to run: static datasets (fix files containing climatological information, terrain, and land use data), initial and boundary condition files, and model configuration files (such as namelists).
-Please see the `Noah-MP User's Guide <https://www.jsg.utexas.edu/noah-mp/files/Users_Guide_v0.pdf>`__ for a detailed technical description of how to run the Noah-MP model.
+The UFS Land Model requires multiple input files to run: static datasets (fix files containing climatological information, terrain, and land use data), initial conditions and forcing files, and model configuration files (such as namelists).
+Users may reference the `Community Noah-MP User's Guide <https://www.jsg.utexas.edu/noah-mp/files/Users_Guide_v0.pdf>`__ for a detailed technical description of certain elements of the Noah-MP model.

-..
-COMMENT: We talk about "statics datasets" above but then a single "static file" below, which could be confusing.

-..
-COMMENT: Is the above info about data correct?

-There are several important files used to specify model parameters: the static file (``ufs-land_C96_static_fields.nc``), the forcing initial conditions file (``ufs-land_C96_init_fields_1hr.nc``), and the model configuration file (``ufs-land.namelist.noahmp``).
+There are several important files used to specify model parameters: the static file (``ufs-land_C96_static_fields.nc``), the initial conditions file (``ufs-land_C96_init_*.nc``), and the model configuration file (``ufs-land.namelist.noahmp``).
 These files and their parameters are described in the following subsections.
-They are publicly available withint via the `Land DA Data Bucket <https://noaa-ufs-land-da-pds.s3.amazonaws.com/>`__.
-Users can download the data and untar the file via the command line, replacing
+They are publicly available via the `Land DA Data Bucket <https://noaa-ufs-land-da-pds.s3.amazonaws.com/>`__.
-``{YEAR}`` with the year for the desired data.
-Release data is currently available for 2016 and 2020-2021:
+Users can download the data and untar the file via the command line, replacing ``{YEAR}`` with the year for the desired data.
+Release data is currently available for 2016 and 2020:

 .. _TarFile: